Syeneo/alx-system_engineering-devops/README.md

-im learning about Shell, I/O Redirections and filters
+im learning about scripting in shell